SabineEmden/fm-social-links-profile/README.md

 ### Useful resources

-- [An Interactive Guide to Flexbox](https://www.joshwcomeau.com/css/interactive-guide-to-flexbox/) by Josh Comeau - I come back to this guide every time I get stuck on a problem with Flexbox.
+- [An Interactive Guide to Flexbox](https://www.joshwcomeau.com/css/interactive-guide-to-flexbox/) by Josh Comeau - I come back to this guide every time I get stuck on a problem with flexbox.
 - [MDN article on styling links](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_links) - This article gives a good introduction to styling links in all their different states.

 ## Author